 The short answer is that yes, memory foam can hold onto body heat.
 Fortunately, many manufacturers have made great strides in developing cooling foams (and gels) to help you sleep more comfortably while enjoying the sink-in comfort of these beds.
 That means today's best memory foam mattresses are great at regulating temperature, and won't leave you waking up feeling overheated.
 While those innovative cooling technologies are now trickling down to the affordable end of the market, cheaper memory foam beds can often still sleep on the warm side.

 Here we explain how some memory foam mattresses are hot, and how you can guarantee a cooler night's sleep on one.

 Memory foam is made from a material called viscoelastic and was originally designed by NASA to use as cushioning in aircraft seats.
 It’s used in the medical sector and has now filtered down to consumer products – perhaps most commonly mattresses, but you'll also find it in many of today's best pillows.
 A typical all-foam bed contains a memory foam comfort system combined with a high-density polyfoam support core.

 The contouring effect makes these mattresses particularly suited to side and back sleepers, as they help to keep the spine aligned and relieve pressure at the shoulders, hips and back.

-Memory foam also absorbs motion, preventing movement from spreading across the mattress, making them excellent for co-sharers.
+Memory foam also absorbs motion, preventing movement from spreading across the mattress, making them excellent for those who share a bed and don't want to be disturbed by their partner wriggling around.
 Lastly, the material is naturally hypoallergenic, so allergy sufferers usually turn to them.

 - Are memory foam mattresses good for your sleep?
 A look at the pros and cons